wellcomecollection/storage-service/docs/explanations/file-layout.md

 Within each storage location (Amazon S3 bucket, Azure Blob container), we group bags into related "spaces" of content.
 Within each space, bags are further grouped by "external identifier", and then each version of a bag is in a versioned prefix.

+Although bags are uploaded as compressed archives, they are stored as unpacked files:

 ```
 │
 ├── born-digital/